yuanchuan/redis-commands/README.md

-# redis-interface
+# redis-commands

-Redis interface implemented in JavaScript.
+Redis commands implemented in JavaScript.

 Still have a lot to go.